sh1boot/sh1boot.github.io/_posts/2025-08-29-initialised-variables-considered-harmful.md

 a variable as having an illegal state which should raise an error if it's used.
-There are well-known values like `nullptr`, `NAN`, `std::numeric_limits<T>::signaling_NaN`, maybe `T::end()`, etc., but all the integers get is something ad-hoc like `-1` or `std::optional<>` with extra run-time checks everywhere.
+There are well-known values like `nullptr`, `NAN`, `std::numeric_limits<T>::signaling_NaN`, maybe `T::end()`, etc., but all the integers get is something ad-hoc like `-1` or `std::optional<>` which need extra run-time checks everywhere.

 I would prefer explicit syntax for "I don't know yet" initialisers which still allow the tools to do their job but can drop in default fill